Bremer Marine Park: Environment, flora and fauna

+Marine mammals are drawn by the abundant resources of these waters, including pinnipeds like the Australian sea lion, long-nosed and brown fur seals, and the southern elephant seal; less commonly seen, though occasionally, are leopard seals, likely rogue individuals or Antarctic vagrants from further south.
+Cetaceans are a relatively common sight, with the largest including southern right, sperm, strap-toothed, blue and common minke whales, as well as pods of long-finned pilot whales, Indo-Pacific and common bottlenose dolphins, striped and common dolphins, in addition to the aforementioned humpback and killer whales.
+Other cetaceans include the pygmy sperm whale and Risso's dolphin.

 Food webs

 The interrelationship between organisms was investigated by the University of Western Australia and the Australian government.
 The defining features of the ecosystems food web include the apex predator being the orca, the keystone species being the squid and krill and the main primary producer being phytoplankton.

 Threats to biodiversity

 Climate change and global warming

 Climate change is defined as the long term change in weather patterns allowing for Earth's climate to change.
 Evidence for the Earth's cycle between hothouse and icehouse climates can be found using sedimentation and greenhouse gas data.
 Global Warming is the scientific theory that humans are raising the Earth's temperature primarily through increasingly burning fossil fuels causing the Earth to trap greenhouse gases which raises the Earth's temperature.

 Both climate change and global warming would further cause ocean: temperature levels, acidity and greenhouse gas levels to rise.
 In turn, this would cause many of the existing flora and fauna to perish or migrate elsewhere.
 For example, scientists predict that global warming will decrease the abundance of phytoplankton (a keystone species in the Bremer Marine Park food web) in oceans.

 However, some individuals dispute the existence of global warming.
 The main argument is due to the belief that humans are not impacting temperature, and the temperature increase is only resultant from the natural cycle of Earth's climate between hothouse and icehouse periods.
 This opinion is less popular among the scientific community due to the compelling evidence against it.

 Climate change and global warming also have the ability to disrupt coral more commonly found at Bremer Bay, which will further disrupt food webs and chains.
 This is because increased temperatures lead to zooxanthellae algae leaving corals.
 This leads to corals having inadequate nutritional supply, further causing coral bleaching and coral death.